Left to right are Tania León, Terrance McKnight, Leyland Simmons, Eddie Venegas, and Josh Henderson.

-Presented in partnership with City College Center for the Arts, this concert features living American composers in celebration of their contributions to American classical music.
+Presented in partnership with The Leonard Davis Center for the Performing Arts at City College and in association with the Harlem School of the Arts, this year’s Black History Month Celebration features music by living composers in celebration of their contributions to American classical music.

 PROGRAM